 When Key Lock is on, the key or pitch of the song stays locked at what it would be if the track was playing at normal speed, regardless of the platter speed of the turntable or CD player.
 Key Lock has scratch detection, so that it automatically turns off when scratching for a natural scratching sound.
-Turn Key Lock on or off by clicking the button to the top right of the Virtual Deck.
+Turn Key Lock on or off by pressing the button to the top right of the Virtual Deck.

-TIP: F5 and F10 will turn Key Lock on and off for the Left and Right Decks respectively.
+TIP: F5 and F10 will turn Key Lock on and off for the left and right decks respectively.